PedroDSFerreira/PedroDSFerreira.github.io/_posts/2025-11-17-tailscale.md

   </p>
 </center>

-Rather than running a separate Tailscale sidecar for every service, TSDProxy acts as a central orchestrator that handles the registration and discovery process for you.
+Rather than running a separate sidecar for every service, TSDProxy acts as a central orchestrator that handles the registration and discovery process for you.

 ---